top of page

 III

-But how still be gentle and humble in heart,
+But how does one still be gentle and humble of heart,

-How to survive the season of nothing but draught
+How does one survive the season of nothing but drought

 In cafes, shrines, railway stations, universities,